What we do

 (incomplete list...)

-You can always contact us if you are interested to join the lab for a literature or practical internship.
-We are happy to have you!
+You can always contact us to ask about possibilities to join the lab for a literature or practical internship.